Das Lied von der Erde: 2. "Der Einsame im Herbst"

 "The lonely one in Autumn" (for alto, in D minor) is a much softer, less turbulent movement.
 Marked "somewhat dragging and exhausted", it begins with a repetitive shuffling in the strings, followed by solo wind instruments.
 The lyrics, which are based on the first part of a Tang dynasty era poem by Qian Qi, lament the dying of flowers and the passing of beauty, as well as expressing an exhausted longing for sleep.
 The orchestration in this movement is sparse and chamber music-like, with long and independent contrapuntal lines.

 3. "Von der Jugend"

 The third movement, "Of Youth" (for tenor, in B♭ major), is the most obviously pentatonic and faux-Asian.
-The form is ternary, the third part being a greatly abbreviated revision of the first.
+The form is ternary, the third part being a greatly abbreviated version of the first.
 It is also the shortest of the six movements, and can be considered a first scherzo.